 As it has throughout the pandemic, the CMS continues to recommend “screening of all who enter the facility for signs and symptoms of COVID-19,” including:

-- questioning them about symptoms and potential exposure, and
+- questioning them about symptoms and potential exposure

 Entry would be denied to anyone who has COVID-19 or symptoms of the illness or who has had close contact with a coronavirus-positive person in the previous 14 days.

-The guidelines do not require nursing home visitors to be vaccinated against COVID-19, although the CMS encourages them to do so when they have the opportunity.
+The newest CMS guidelines do not require nursing home visitors to be vaccinated against COVID-19, although the agency encourages them to do so when they have the opportunity.
 Certain privileges may be granted to vaccinated visitors, such as being able to unmask with a vaccinated resident in a private setting, as recommended by the Centers for Disease Control and Prevention (CDC) in late April.
 But it’s likely these privileges will be offered on an honor system, given the CMS guidance says: “While visitor testing and vaccination can help prevent the spread of COVID-19, visitors should not be required to be tested or vaccinated (or show proof of such) as a condition of visitation.”

-The guidelines also do not require visitors to be tested for COVID-19, although they do suggest that facilities in areas with medium or high coronavirus transmission rates offer tests on-site where feasible or encourage visitors to get tested on their own, so that people who are infected but asymptomatic don't unknowingly infect others.
+As such, the CMS guidelines also do not require visitors to get tested for COVID-19, although the agency suggests that facilities in areas with medium or high coronavirus transmission rates offer tests on-site where feasible or encourage visitors to get tested on their own, so that people who are infected but asymptomatic don't unknowingly infect others.

-This change is guidance has led some states, such as Maryland and New York, to drop the testing requirements they had as conditions of entry.
-They still, however, encourage testing prior to visiting.
+This change in federal guidance has led some states, such as Maryland and New York, to drop the testing requirements they had earlier in the pandemic as conditions of entry, although they still encourage testing prior to visiting.
 Alaska, on the other hand, is now requiring visitors for unvaccinated residents to show proof of their vaccination status or of a recent negative COVID-19 test.

 Will I have to wear a mask and stay 6 feet from my loved one?